benjamimo/JuliaCodes/README.md

 # JuliaCodes

-Functions for optics-related tasks written in Julia (v1.0).
+Functions and Jupyter notebooks for optics-related tasks written in Julia (v1.0).